untillpro/scm4j/scm4j-releaser/README.md

 # Terms
 - `Managable dependency` (`mdeps`)
   - Component which has its own repository and is under control, i.e. can be built, branched and uploaded to a maven repository
 - Component
   - Artifact alias
-  - Can be Root or nested
+  - Can be Root or Nested
+- Component Repository
+  - Component's VCS Repository
+  - SVN and Git are supported
-- Develop Branc
+- Develop Branch
   - Branch new features are commited to
   - Has version with -SNAPSHOT
   - Has full mDeps list without versions (-SNAPSHOTs only are provided)
 - Release Branch
   - Branch the new Release is building on
-  - named Release/<version>
+  - named Release/<version without patch and -SNAPSHOT>
   - Has Status.
 See [branches-statuses.md](branches-statuses.md)
   - Can exist or be MISSING
   - Can be Completed, i.e. have BUILT or TAGGED status